TN Visa Categories: Complete List of TN Visa Professions

 4. You must satisfy the educational and professional requirements for the US job

-5. You must be seeking entry to the United States on a temporary basis (you must have non-immigrant intent)
+5. You must be seeking entry to the United States on a temporary basis (you must have non-immigrant intent).
+Proof of temporary intent includes ties to your home country, such as family or property.

 3. Conclusion